North West CDC raising $2 million to help retrenched residents

-SINGAPORE - The Community Development Council (CDC) for Singapore's north-west region is raising at least $2 million to help laid-off residents amid the coronavirus pandemic.
+The community development council (CDC) for Singapore's north-west region is raising at least $2 million to help laid-off residents amid the coronavirus pandemic.

-MP of Marsiling-Yew Tee GRC and Mayor of the North West CDC, Mr Alex Yam, announced this on Saturday (Jan 23).

-He said: "Government schemes will remain the bread-and-butter, but we want to be able to plug the gap in terms of timeliness and urgency.
+"Government schemes will remain the bread-and-butter, but we want to be able to plug the gap in terms of timeliness and urgency," he said.

 "As we look ahead, we are hopeful that the economy will stabilise a little bit more, but (this is) in case there are still more people who may face retrenchments or termination due to the economic downturn."

-Mr Yam was speaking during the WeCare @ North West-Service Weeks campaign, into its eighth year, this year.
+Mr Yam was speaking during the WeCare@North West - Service Weeks campaign, which is into its eighth year.

-From Jan 6 to Feb 7, festive packs containing foods worth $50 such as soya milk powder, instant noodles, coffee, sunflower oil and oatmeal will be given to some 20,000 residents living in rental units.
+From Jan 6 to Feb 7, festive packs containing food items worth $50, such as soya milk powder, instant noodles, coffee, sunflower oil and oatmeal, will be given to about 20,000 residents living in rental units.

 A total of 1,700 volunteers, the most since the campaign began, signed up to help this year.

-Minister for Education Lawrence Wong was the guest of honour at the campaign's launch on Saturday.
+Minister for Education Lawrence Wong was the guest of honour at the campaign's launch yesterday.

 He said the event holds much more significance this year, as families continue to try their best to stay afloat during these tough times.